Cookies & personal data

 Offboarding(Offboarding)

-The process of properly ending employment relationships: handing off work, exit interviews, preserving knowledge and relationships.
-Good offboarding protects the HR brand—departing employees become ambassadors or critics.
+The process of correctly ending an employment relationship: handing off work, exit interviews, knowledge retention, and maintaining relationships.
+Good offboarding protects your employer brand — departing employees become ambassadors or detractors.

-"Exit interviews showed: 60% leave due to lack of recognition, not salary.
-This changed HR team priorities."
+"Exit interviews revealed 60% leave due to lack of recognition, not salary.
+This shifted our HR priorities."

 P